 Strategy: Synchronise Where Possible

 Some families choose to renew all passports simultaneously, even if some adults' passports have not yet expired.
-This simplifies management but may incur early renewal surcharges (e.g., Grenada charges USD 300+ for renewals more than 6 months before expiry).
+This simplifies management, though it means paying for new passports earlier than strictly necessary; confirm current rules with your adviser before renewing far ahead of expiry.

 Children's Passport Renewals: Special Considerations